-Home prices have started to slow their growth to more historic norms as interest rates have held steady.
-Both are indicators that affordability will remain steady or improve.
-Buying a house is an attainable goal in most markets, since it is less expensive to buy today than it was during the 18-year stretch immediately preceding the housing bubble and crash.
+With home prices continuing to appreciate and mortgage rates increasing, home affordability will likely continue to slide.
+However, this does not mean that buying a house is not an attainable goal in most markets, as it is less expensive to buy today than it was during the 18-year stretch immediately preceding the housing bubble and crash.